i wasn't much of a player as a child.

 at the suggestion of a family member i have attempted a more structured type of play.

-the kind where i sit on the floor with them and try to direct them on how to play with toys the right way.
+the kind where i sit on the floor with them and try to direct them on

 it never works.